Intermediate dataflow programming

 One of the most empowering things about using Rama is how it colocates computation and data together.
 While you’re executing code on a task thread, whether an ETL or a query topology, you own that thread.
 This colocation enables fantastic efficiency since PState operations are local to that thread.
 And since no other events can run on that thread, you can attain properties like atomicity where your ETL event updates multiple PStates on a task and it’s impossible for subsequent events to ever see those PStates out of sync.

 However, as the saying goes: with great power comes great responsibility.
 You have to make sure your events don’t block a task thread for an excessive amount of time.
 Doing so blocks other events from running on that task thread, like PState reads and other ETLs.
 For instance, suppose part of a microbatch topology you were writing needs to fetch all the elements of a large subindexed map as part of processing.
-Suppose those subindexed maps sometimes contain 3M elements, and suppose fetching all those elements takes 200ms.
-While that microbatch topology event is running, it will delay all currently queued PState reads on that task by 200ms.
-Colocated stream topologies will also be delayed by 200ms.
+Suppose those subindexed maps sometimes contain 2M elements, and suppose fetching all those elements takes 1000ms.
+While that microbatch topology event is running, it will delay all currently queued PState reads on that task by 1000ms.
+Colocated stream topologies will also be delayed by 1000ms.
 But microbatch topologies have loose latency requirements compared to PState reads or stream topologies, so it’s much better for your microbatch topology to break up large amounts of work like that into multiple small events.
 This allows those other events with tighter latency requirements to execute in between the microbatch topology events.

-, but before we get to that let’s look at how to analyze what constitutes a single event when looking at dataflow code.
+.
+Let’s first look at how to analyze what constitutes a single event when looking at dataflow code.
 This will help you understand where those yieldIfOvertime

 StreamTopology s = topologies.stream("s");